chaintree7/UE5_NetworkMontageSystem/README.md

 ## NetworkDelayOffset
 #### If True, When network is bad, the montage will not play completely.
-#### For example, you played a 1-second Montage, and another client network delay is 0.5-seconds. this client saw montage played starting from 0.5
+#### For example, you played a 1-second Montage (`NetworkPriority=OwningClient`), and another client network delay is 0.5-second.
+This will ensure that other clients are at the same progress as your montage